qdrant/docs/qdrant/v1.0.x/distributed_deployment.md

 )
 ```

-Write operation will fail if the number of active replicas is less than the `write_concern_factor`.
+Write operations will fail if the number of active replicas is less than the `write_concern_factor`.

 ### Read consistency